reconhub/vimes/vignettes/vimes.md

 x <- lapply(list(dat1, dat2, dat3), dist)
 ```

-The function *vimes.data* process the data and ensures matching of the individuals across different data sources:
+The function `vimes.data` processes the data and ensures matching of the individuals across different data sources:

 ```r